openbmc/openbmc/poky/documentation/dev-manual/dev-manual-common-tasks.rst

 .. note::

-   AUH uses much of
-   devtool upgrade
-   behind the scenes making AUH somewhat of a "wrapper" application for devtool upgrade
+   AUH uses much of ``devtool upgrade`` behind the scenes making AUH somewhat of a "wrapper" application for ``devtool upgrade``.
-   .

 A typical scenario involves having used Git to clone an upstream repository that you use during build operations.
-Because you are (or have) built the recipe in the past, the layer is likely added to your configuration already.
+Because you have built the recipe in the past, the layer is likely added to your configuration already.
 If for some reason, the layer is not added, you could add it easily using the
 ":ref:`bitbake-layers <bsp-guide/bsp:creating a new bsp layer using the \`\`bitbake-layers\`\` script>`"